How to Get Into Tulane University: Acceptance Rate and Admissions Strategies

 - Applying to Tulane is a free endeavor; they dropped their fee back in 2008.

-- Make sure to dedicate sufficient time and effort to the supplemental essays required/offered by Tulane.
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essays required/offered by Tulane.
 In the 2020-21 cycle, the additional prompts were as follows:

 1) Please briefly elaborate on one of your extracurricular activities or work experiences.

-2) Please describe why you are interested in attending Tulane University (optional).
+2) Please describe why you are interested in attending Tulane University.

 Should I Apply to Tulane University?

 With overall acceptance rates now under 10%, Tulane is a school that is looking for students that are at the 95th percentile or above on standardized tests and among the most accomplished students in their high school class.
-Just about all “A”s in a rigorous curriculum is expected.
 If Tulane University is your aim, make sure to also have multiple other schools on your list where you are more likely to gain acceptance.
-All students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
+Further, all students need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll also definitely want to get your counselor’s input during this process and should strongly consider applying ED if you are serious about this university.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).